archibald1418/hello-people/README.md

 # hello-people
 trial repo
-Here is me writing some shit on github for the first time.
-The further the better.
-Hope you all hating it.
+Here is me writing some stuff on github for the first time.